Can You Put Sunscreen On A New Tattoo – Sunlight Exposure

 Lastly and perhaps the most important reason of them all, is that sunblock does not magically protect you from infection!
 Let’s face it, bacteria is everywhere!
 If you need to wear sunscreen you’re more than likely exposing your flesh wound to places it shouldn’t even be in the first place.
 Tanning beds, swimming pools, and so on are hot beds for bacteria.

-If you must wander outdoors into the sunlight, wear a protective cover to block harmful UV rays and choose your clothing wisely.
+If you must wander outdoors into the sunlight, wear a protective cover or some cooling arm sleeves like these to block harmful UV rays.

 How long until you can put sunscreen on a new tattoo?